Indonesian forests are burning, and Malaysia and Singapore are choking on the fumes

 Malaysian authorities have also urged their Indonesian counterparts to take action and prevent the haze from spreading further, according to Bernama.

 The issue is not new, but it's persistent.
 For years, fires in Sumatra have caused the rest of Indonesia, Singapore, and Malaysia to choke under the smog.
-At times, the API in Indonesia have reached as high as 1,000, with visibility falling below 100 meters.
+At times, the API in Indonesia has reached as high as 1,000, with visibility falling below 100 meters.

 It stems from the annual burning of land for the production of pup, paper, and palm oil -- industries that have devastated the Indonesian forests for years.